UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_8.md

 **Ryan:** I'm not sure about the Seekers.
 The best psychiatrist I know tells me that Charles needs 30 days institutionalized.

-**Algy:** Tyler is the one who leaked the alpha on Goblin Town in the FLUF.
-People speculate because Tyler loves the Polymorph.
+**Algy:** Tyler is the one who leaked the alpha on Goblin Town in the FLUF— People speculate because Tyler loves the Polymorphs.
 Does that mean they're connected?
 They just talked about in this AMA yesterday how Goblin Town works.
 Are there going to go and destroy the Seekers or something like that?
 I don't know exactly what they were saying.
 I probably said that wrong just now.
 They said it in the AMA.
 So we don't know what it's going to be.
-But that's the speculation that the people in the FLUF chatter community say that they think the Polymers will have.
-Don't do anything ridiculous based on what we just said.
+It's the FLUF community bantering.
+Don't do/say anything ridiculous based on what we just said.
 It's pure speculation that the Polymorphs are going to be a part of Goblin Town.

+**It's complete speculation by the FLUF community— strictly related to Tylers love for the Polymorphs**.

-**Zach:** I will just emphasize and just say that's FLUF's project.
+**Nick:** I will just emphasize and just say that's FLUF's project.

 Tyler gave it to FLUFs, and it's not much more than that.
 We don't know anything on the Universe side other than what Tyler thought.
 Even Tyler doesn't know what they're going to do with it.